mcd-3/arctic-jumper-js/README.md

 - The, run the following command:
     - `npm run package-mac`
 - Your application will be built under `release-builds/Arctic Jumper-darwin-x64`
+- If you would like to build an installer, run the following command:
+    - `npm run installer-mac`
+- The DMG installer will be built under ``release-builds/Arctic Jumper-darwin-x64``

 ## Music Used